How to Choose the Best Grass Seed for Shade

 The coverage area is important both when it comes to value for money and ease of use.
 If you have a large lawn, you’ll need to make sure you have enough grass seed to cover it.

-Smaller containers of grass seed are best for smaller lawns.
-They are also a good option if you have just a small shaded area in your garden.
+Smaller containers of grass seed (with coverage under 100 m²) are best for smaller lawns.
+They are also a good option if you have just a small shaded area in your garden, or patches that need covering.
 While you may not need grass seed to cover the entire area, a small amount of seed specifically designed for shady areas can help fill patches and give your grass a new life.

 Grass Seed for Shade FAQs